 1: A Stable Careers Programme

-We are looking to set up a programme of careers education and guidance through assemblies and bespoke form time sessions for all years and careers education will also be part of PSHE lessons for all pupils.
+We have a programme of careers education and guidance through assemblies, enrichment days, bespoke form time sessions for all years.
+Careers education will also be part of PSHE lessons for all pupils.

-Information about future study options and the labour market is available to students at Open Evenings, through Yojo, the National Careers Services and other certified websites, and through the Independent Careers Adviser, Marion Gibbons from Beacon East, who is in school on Wednesdays each week to give impartial advice on careers and future opportunities.
+Information about future study options and the labour market is available to students at College Open Evenings, our own parents evenings, Unifrog, the National Careers Services and other certified websites, and through the Independent Careers Adviser, Marion Gibbons from Beacon East, who is in school on Wednesdays each week to give impartial advice on careers and future opportunities.

 To identify students’ guidance needs, we ask them to complete information sheets at the beginning of the Academic Year, with their interests and future career path ideas.
 This information is then collated onto a spreadsheet – this means that we can target particular students for specific events that may be of interest to them and their future career paths.